OlivierBlanvillain/blogforever-crawler-publication/slides/2-ididntlikepython.md

 - No interfaces
   ↪ \ *you better like reading source code...*

 - No type-checking

 - Exceptions as control flow
   ↪ \ *you better like stack traces...*

-- Functional programming?
+- Immutability?
-  ↪ \ *just don't modify the thing...*

 ----------------------------------------------------------